tiprankstipranks

 Debt & Financing - Risk 3

-With respect to loans we originate and service, we face the risk of potential breaches of representations and warranties which may have a material impact on our business.
+With respect to loans we originate and service, we face the risk of potential breaches of representations and warranties, which may have a material impact on our business.

-Our loan origination and servicing activities include participating in the Fannie Mae Delegated Underwriting and Servicing (DUS) and Freddie Mac Optigo loan programs, among others, which require us to provide representations and warranties regarding the loans we originate.
+Our loan origination and servicing activities include participating in the Fannie Mae DUS and Freddie Mac Optigo loan programs, among others, which require us to provide representations and warranties regarding the loans we originate.
 These representations and warranties relate to various aspects such as the accuracy of information provided, compliance with underwriting and eligibility requirements, and adherence to program guidelines.
 There is a risk that representations and warranties in connection with these programs may be breached, either inadvertently or due to unforeseen circumstances.
 Underlying reasons for such breaches may include inaccurate, incomplete or fraudulent information provided by borrowers or third parties, errors in documentation, changes in program guidelines, or changes in the regulatory environment.
 If a breach of representations and warranties occurs in loans originated or serviced by us, we may be exposed to various risks, including: contractual obligations to repurchase loans (inclusive of the outstanding principal amount of the loan, accrued interest, and associated expenses) resulting in financial losses; obligations to indemnify for losses or, for loans originated under the DUS program, increase the loss-sharing; legal actions or regulatory or other penalties imposed by Fannie Mae, Freddie Mac, or other governing bodies that could result in reputational damage, financial penalties, increased compliance requirements, or restrictions on our ability to participate in future loan programs; and other outcomes that could result in financial losses or impairment of assets, impacting our financial performance, profitability, and cash flows.
 Given the inherent risks associated with loan origination and servicing activities, particularly in highly-regulated programs such as Fannie Mae DUS and Freddie Mac Optigo, we maintain underwriting and due diligence processes, compliance procedures, and risk mitigation measures to minimize the likelihood of breaches, though such measures may not always be fully effective in mitigating all risks, especially in the case of breaches tied to the actions of borrowers or third parties, from whom recovery may be limited.

-Corporate Activity and Growth2 | 6.9%
+Corporate Activity and Growth2 | 7.4%

 Corporate Activity and Growth - Risk 1